TextSLAM: Visual SLAM with Planar Text Features: TEXTSLAM SYSTEM

 \subsection{Camera pose estimation with text objects}

 Both points and text objects in the map are involved in camera pose estimation.
-The camera pose estimation is to minimize the following cost function \beq

-E(\ba{T}_t) = E_{point}(\ba{T}_t) + \lambda_w E_{text}(\ba{T}_t), \eeq where $\ba{T}_t \in SE(3)$ represents the current camera pose. $E_{point}$ and $E_{text}$ come from the feature points and the text features respectively.
-Note that $E_{point}$ consists of geometric errors, or reprojection errors, but $E_{text}$ contains only photometric errors \beq

-E_{text} = \sum_{\pi,t} E^{\pi,t}_{photo}. \eeq The trade-off between them needs to be regulated by the weight $\lambda_w$ since they are in different units (position difference vs intensity difference).
+The camera pose estimation is to minimize the following cost function \beq E(\ba{T}_t) = E_{point}(\ba{T}_t) + \lambda_w E_{text}(\ba{T}_t), \eeq where $\ba{T}_t \in SE(3)$ represents the current camera pose. $E_{point}$ and $E_{text}$ come from the feature points and the text objects respectively.
+Note that $E_{point}$ consists of geometric errors, or reprojection errors, but $E_{text}$ contains only photometric errors \beq E_{text} = \sum_{\pi} E^{\pi,t}_{photo}. \eeq The trade-off between them needs to be regulated by the weight $\lambda_w$ since they are in different units (position difference vs intensity difference).

 The weight $\lambda_w$ is computed as $\lambda_w = \sigma_{rep}/\sigma_{photo}$. $\sigma_{rep}$ represents the standard deviation of the reprojection error of a pair of corresponding points (in both $x$ and $y$ directions) and $\sigma_{photo}$ represents the standard deviation of the photometric error of a text object as defined in \Eq{eq:norm_ssd}.
 Those standard deviations can be acquired through a small set of training data (given corresponding points and text patches).